In this section

 END OF Criminal law duty lawyer resources

-When a practitioner from a preferred supplier firm or Legal Aid Queensland, is acting for a defendant in criminal proceedings and all that is required on a particular magistrates court mention day (call-over) is an appearance to:
+When a practitioner from a preferred supplier firm or Legal Aid Queensland, is acting for a legally aided defendant in criminal proceedings and all that is required on a particular magistrates court mention day (call-over) is an appearance to:

-The practitioner can seek that a duty lawyer appears as agent to make those applications on their behalf.
+the practitioner can seek that a duty lawyer appears as agent to make those applications on their behalf.
 Practitioners seeking assistance of a duty lawyer, to act as agent must make a request for such assistance on the “Duty Lawyer Agent Request Form”.

-Duty lawyer agent request form(PDF, 339KB)
+Duty lawyer agent request form(PDF, 217KB)

 Completed agent request forms are to be emailed to relevant duty lawyers/firms or relevant Legal Aid Queensland office (faxes are not accepted unless email is not available to the requesting practitioner).